 As the UK government begin to lift lockdown restrictions, employers in the UK should begin planning for staff to be able to return to their places of work.

-Many UK businesses have had to take steps to either limit or entirely reduce the number of employees in their premises during the lockdown period through a variety of means, including furloughing or asking staff to work from home.
+Many UK businesses have had to take steps to either limit or entirely reduce the number of employees on their premises during the lockdown period through a variety of means, including furloughing or asking staff to work from home.

 Where employees have been furloughed, employers may wish to consider whether it is appropriate to operate a phased return.
-This may be appropriate because it is necessary to reduce the numbers of people at the workplace to facilitate social distancing, or because the workload is likely to ramp up over time rather than immediately returning to pre-pandemic levels.
+This may be appropriate because it is necessary to reduce the number of people at the workplace to facilitate social distancing, or because the workload is likely to ramp up over time rather than immediately returning to pre-pandemic levels.

 Any selection exercise that is required to identify which employees will return from furlough must be fair.
-Employers will also need to consider how they will deal with vulnerable and ‘shielding’ workers, taking account of the risk of age and disability discrimination and, in particular, the duty to make reasonable adjustments.
+Employers will also need to consider how they will deal with vulnerable and ‘shielding’ workers, taking into account the risk of age and disability discrimination and, in particular, the duty to make reasonable adjustments.

-Similarly, where employers are selecting certain employees to return to the workplace rather than requiring everyone to do so at the same time, they must ensure that employees are selected fairly, taking account of vulnerable workers and those with caring responsibilities.
+Similarly, where employers are selecting certain employees to return to the workplace rather than requiring everyone to do so at the same time, they must ensure that employees are selected fairly, taking into account vulnerable workers and those with caring responsibilities.